Meet Our Team

 Being a part of the Welcome House program, Mitchell appreciates the importance of giving back and staying as close as he can to recovery.
 He says, “I hope I’m in the position to help others for the rest of my life.”

-Casey Urso, MRSS-P, PP-PE 1, (Recovery Support Specialist) former resident of the Welcome House, is originally from central Virginia.
+Casey Urso, CPS, PP-PE 1, (Recovery Support Specialist) former resident of the Welcome House, is originally from central Virginia.
 He moved to Kansas City several years ago for a new start but his addiction progressed to a point he became disparate to seek help.
 He became a resident at Welcome House in 2014 and has since dedicated his life to his own personal recovery and helping other’s to find recovery “that no addict seeking recovery need ever die from the horrors of addiction”.

 Casey has an extensive music background and is currently working towards a college degree in liberal arts.
 He integrates physical fitness and spiritual practices into his own program which he enjoys doing when he’s not at work or school.
 He also enjoys increasing his collection of tattoos and spending time with his friends.